Florin Krasniqi: Background

 Krasniqi was born in Kosovo, when it was part of the former Yugoslavia.
-He was a mathematics high-school teacher in the town of Vranovc (Peć) when he fled to the United States, sneaking across the border from Mexico in the trunk of a white Cadillac on Christmas Eve, 1988, aged 24.
+He was a mathematics high-school teacher in the town of Vranovc, Peja when he fled to the United States, sneaking across the border from Mexico in the trunk of a white Cadillac on Christmas Eve, 1988, aged 24.
 He began as a roofer and later founded Triangle General Contractors, a roofing company in Brooklyn, New York.
 In 1998-99, he raised $30 million from the Albanian community in the United States for the Kosovo Liberation Army (KLA) and smuggled hundreds of high-powered American sniper rifles to Kosovo for guerrillas, which were distributed by his extended family clan in the region.
 A cousin, Xhevdet, and a nephew, Adrian, were among the founding members of the KLA and helped smuggle weapons into the region.
 An engineering student in Pristina in 1996, Adrian purportedly lost faith in Kosovo's government and joined a cell of the KLA, heading up the rebels' weapons-smuggling operation.
 Adrian was reportedly the first guerrilla to die in a KLA uniform.